jarmuszz/per/README.md

 Bugs report to the github repo.

-Made by Mariusz Jakoniuk (jarmusz at tuta dot io).
+Made by Mariusz Jakoniuk (jarmuszz at tuta dot io).